Automatic Data Processing, Inc. (NASDAQ:ADP), Chipotle Mexican Grill, Inc. (NYSE:CMG) - Bill Ackman Defends Another Down Year For Pershing Square

 - Mondelez International Inc (NASDAQ: MDLZ) will benefit from a one-two punch of double-digit earnings growth and market re-rating.
 “We believe there are clear catalysts for an upward revaluation of MDLZ as key investor concerns that emerged last year are addressed,” the CEO said.

-- Pershing sold its common stock in Howard Hughes Corp (NYSE: HHC) but maintained its long position via total return swaps.
+- Pershing Square Holdings sold its common stock in Howard Hughes Corp (NYSE: HHC) but maintained its long position via total return swaps.
+Pershing Square Capital Managament continues to hold common shares.
 “HHC continues to create value across its portfolio of core trophy real estate assets,” Ackman said.

 - The new Chipotle Mexican Grill, Inc. (NYSE: CMG) CEO will have an excellent opportunity given the company’s digital presence, innovative menu and international growth opportunities, Ackman said: “We believe Chipotle represents a highly attractive turnaround opportunity."